International rugby union eligibility rules

-In principle, as soon as a player has represented a country internationally (has been "captured" by that country), they are no longer permitted to represent another country.
-However, a player is allowed to transfer to another country once, with approval of the World Rugby Regulations Committee, if the player is born in the country to which they wish to transfer or has a parent or grandparent who was born in that country.
+A player is allowed to transfer to another country once, with approval of the World Rugby Regulations Committee, if the player is born in the country to which they wish to transfer or has a parent or grandparent who was born in that country.
+A player's eligibility to play for a second country depends on whether they have a genuine, close, credible and established national link with that country.
 Playing for a second country is not permitted by means of residency.
 Switching countries is also possible through playing in Olympic events, provided the player has the nationality of the second country.
-In any case, a stand-down period of three years applies.
+In any case, a waiting period of three years applies.

 History

 Pre-2000

 World Rugby was founded, as the International Rugby Football Board (IRFB), in 1886.

 Until the 1990s, a player needed to be born in a country or have a parent or grandparent born in a country, to be eligible to play for that country's national team.
 Provided they met these criteria, players could play for more than one country and transfer to another country without a stand-down period.

 Formally, the IRFB Regulations did not provide for eligibility based on residency, but during the 20th century there were multiple examples of players representing nations with which they had no birth or family connection.
 This changed in the early 1990s, when the IRFB amended its eligibility rules to specifically allow foreign players to play for a country after three years of residence.
 Also a stand-down period of three years was introduced for captured players (i.e., players who had represented a country at international level) seeking to represent another country.

 In March 1994, the IRFB reduced the residency requirement for foreign players from three years to one year of residence.